Frequently Asked Questions about Open Badges

 Does HPass accept badges earned in other systems?

 Yes, as long as they comply with the Open Badge standard.
-Open Badges issued from other systems outside HPass such as Open Badge Passport, Credly and Badgr, can be uploaded to myHPass by badge earners.
+Open Badges issued from other systems outside HPass such as Moodle, Credly and Badgr, can be uploaded to myHPass by badge earners.

 What will HPass cost for an organisation?